Below sets out information in relation to the services we provide you.

 JCRA will carry out appropriate, risk-based due diligence before agreeing to accept an engagement with any client.

 We will be obliged to make a report to the relevant authorities if at any time we become aware of or suspect financial crime in relation to any matters on which we are engaged or services provided by third parties for a JCRA Entity.
 Our obligation to make such a report will override our duty of client confidentiality and we may not be permitted to inform the client concerned whether or not we have made, or might intend to make, such a report.
+We may also need to report to the relevant company registrar any discrepancies we notice between a client’s beneficial ownership information recorded on a company register and any beneficial ownership information already in our possession.

 Where we request your personal data for “know-your-customer” purposes, these will typically include: